RihabOueslati/Mooc/README.md

 # Mooc
- multi-platform application dedicated to learners
+ application dedicated to learners who want to have on-line certifications using java.